PrmDem/holbertonschool-hbnb/part2/hbnb/README.md

 [![Capture-d-cran-2025-10-18-003701.png](https://i.postimg.cc/s22DRH1V/Capture-d-cran-2025-10-18-003701.png)](https://postimg.cc/k2kdQcxZ)

 ## In summary
-One component at a time, from models to api endpoints, we have ensured attributes would be validated before being implemented.
-Those validations begin with the Models and are further checked with the API endpoints' responses.
-Those validations are subject to change in the next part of the project, as we'll learn how to incorporate a database to our app.
+One component at a time, from models to api endpoints, we have ensured attributes would be validated before being implemented.<br/>Those validations begin with the Models and are further checked with the API endpoints' responses.<br/>They are subject to change in the next part of the project, as we'll learn how to incorporate a database to our app.